jwlawson/actions-setup-bazel/README.md

   The [version tests] show some expected values for given versions.

 * `github-api-token` is optional, but is used to authenticate with GitHub's API.
-If not set then no authentication is used to access the API and there is a chance that the test runner will have hit the API rate limit causing the action to fail to download the available versions from GitHub.
+This will default to the generated GitHub token for the pipeline but can be overridden.
+If set to blank then no authentication is used to access the API and there is a chance that the test runner will have hit the API rate limit causing the action to fail to download the available versions from GitHub.

   See also:
    - [GitHub API rate limiting]